IBM-ICP4D/monitoring-utils/docs/Monitoring.md

   "volumes"         - Volumes (array of Volume objects) "volume_mounts"   - Volume mounts  (array of VolumeMount objects).
 Available starting in CPD 4.8.
   "resources"       - Resource requirements for the monitor cronjob (ResourceRequirements object).
 Available starting in CPD 4.7.
-  "addon_id"        - Addon ID for this monitor.
+  "addon_id"        - Addon ID for this monitor (string).
 New in CPD 4.8.
 This can be a CPD service addon id, or "all" if the monitor applies to all services.
+  "description"     - A description for the monitor (string).
+New in CPD 4.8.
 }
 ```